 After undergraduate studies in mathematics and physics at the Universitaet Konstanz (Germany), Dr. Ecke earned a Ph.D. in mathematics from the University of Massachusetts Amherst.
 He has been spending his professional career at a public university in the Northeast.

-I teach at St. John Fisher College in Rochester, New York.
-The IBL course I have taught the most times is Real Analysis, taught as a two semester sequence.
+Ryan Gantner teaches at St. John Fisher College in Rochester, New York.
+The IBL course he has taught the most times is Real Analysis, taught as a two semester sequence.
 But he's tried many other courses as well, with various degrees of IBL intensity.
-If there is a choice between an “easy way” and a “hard way” to go about something, I always seem to find myself going about it the hard way, though that isn’t my intent.
+If there is a choice between an “easy way” and a “hard way” to go about something, he always seems to find himself going about it the hard way, though that isn’t my intent.
 He often teaches very small courses, often with fewer than 10 students in it, which is fantastic but brings its own challenges.
 When he's not at work, he is spending time with his family.

 Yousuf George is in his 10th year of teaching at Nazareth College, a small liberal arts college in Rochester, NY.
-I am now the Associate Dean for the College of Arts and Sciences, Chair of the Foreign Languages Department, and occasionally they still let me teach some math classes. :)
+He is now the Associate Dean for the College of Arts and Sciences, Chair of the Foreign Languages Department, and occasionally they still let him teach some math classes. :)

 His colleagues in the Math Department are absolutely wonderful to work with, and all of them are fully committed to IBL in all of their classes.
 They have worked together on developing course notes and activities for all of the classes the department offers.
 IBL is definitely a way of being for students and faculty alike at Naz, and they would not have it any other way!